-The Arctic Council has an International Murre Conservation Strategy and Action Plan, which includes this species (CAFF 1996).
+In addition, the Arctic Council has an International Murre Conservation Strategy and Action Plan, which includes this species (CAFF 1996).
 The CAFF Action Plan and the OSPAR recommended measures include the identification and designation of MPAs for this species (CAFF 1996; OSPAR 2009c).

-Human activities
+Human Pressures